-This course provides students with a basic understanding of the areas of regulatory affairs and quality operations within various health-care industries, including pharmaceutical companies.
+This course provides students with a basic understanding of the areas of regulatory affairs and quality operations within various healthcare industries, including pharmaceutical companies.
 Students are prepared for occupations involving drug or medical device submissions and quality assurance functions and roles.
 The issues of regulatory compliance in Pakistan as well as in other areas of the world are covered in the course.

-MPhil Leading to PhD in Organizational Psychology
+MPhil in Organizational Psychology